TimG8/StudentWork-PretPres/README.md

 - IntelliJ IDEA 2019.3.1

+- Wamp Server 3.1.7 with phpMyAdmin 4.8.4 and MySQL 5.7.24

 - Spring 2.2.1
 - Java JDK 11.0.4
 - Angular 8.2.14
 - Node.js 13.2.0

+You can import a default database by importing the `default_db.sql` file in phpMyAdmin

 # How-to run the Spring backend server